Alexxanderr20/alexPortfolio/README.md

-This is my website created using HTML, CSS, and JavaScript.
+This is my personal portfolio website created using HTML, CSS, and JavaScript.